alethiagospeltruth/study/genesis_3.md

 #### Eve's weakness

->3 but God did say, ‘You must not eat fruit from the tree **that is in the middle** of the garden, **and you must not touch it, or you will die.**'
+> 3 but God did say, ‘You must not eat fruit from the tree **that is in the middle** of the garden, **and you must not touch it, or you will die.**'

 There are three critical mistakes in this statement:
 * She **responds** to Satan.
   * The ONLY way to respond to Satan's temptation is with scripture.
 * She lacks **confidence** about what God said.
 She is uncertain of the tree.
 She doesn't know the name of it, just that it's 'in the middle'
 * She **adds** to what God said.
+    * Prosperity Gospel
+    * Catholicism

 #### Satan's Lie

 >4 “You will not certainly die,” the serpent said to the woman.
 5 “For God knows that when you eat from it your eyes will be opened, and you will be like God, knowing good and evil.”

-Todo: word for 'Know' since it really means experience common misinterpretation
+* common misinterpretation: know means *experience*

-Satan's attack uses several strategies:
+Satan's attack is simple:
 * Make sin appear attractive
 * Make God appear evil, since he doesn't want us to sin
 * Infuse truths with lies

-Becoming 'Like God' is the same trap Satan fell into.
+Becoming 'Like God' is the **same trap** Satan fell into.
+TODO: add reference

-#### Sin
+## The Sin
 > 6 When the woman saw that the fruit of the tree was good for food and pleasing to the eye, and also desirable for gaining wisdom, she took some and ate it.
 She also gave some to her husband, who was with her, and he ate it.

 Eve fell to the same temptation that is described by John in 1 John 2:16